dgaydukov/cert-aws/sa/files/sa.md

 In case of rule fail you can configure CloudFront to show error page.
 Rules take a minute to propagate worldwide.
 It inspects both HTTP/HTTPS traffic.
 * shield - provides protection against DDoS (Distributed Denial of Service) attack.
 There are 2 types of this service:
     * standard - free, activated by default for all accounts.
 Protect all aws infra (layer 3 and 4) against most common attacks like SYN/UDP floods or reflection attacks.
     * advanced - paid, protect against more sophisticated attacks, like layer 7 HTTP & DNS floods.
 It constantly monitors network traffic and provides near real-time notifications of suspected DDoS incidents.
+If you need immediate action against DDoS use shield advanced.
-You can use shield to protect on-premise servers.
+Keep in mind that vpc flow logs & CW logs will not help to catch DDoS attack You can use shield to protect on-premise servers.
 For this use aws endpoint with shield in front of your on-premise server.
 Shield notify about attack by sending metrics to CloudWatch.
 * FM (Firewall Manager) - tool that makes it easier for you to configure your WAF rules and vpc SG across your accounts.
 So if you have single account no need to use FM, but if you have aws organization with many accounts it's better to use single tool to configure waf across all accounts, cause FM integrated with organization so have a single place to quickly respond to incidents.